HappyChainDevs/happychain/contracts/src/boop/README.md

 boop/
 ├── core/                       # Core contracts
 │   ├── EntryPoint.sol              # The entrypoint for handling boops on-chain, singleton contract.
-│   ├── Boop.sol                    # The definition of a boop transaction.
 │   ├── Staker.sol                  # Contract for staking ETH to be used as gas for boops.
-│   └── Utils.sol                   # Utility functions for the core contracts.
 │
 ├── libs/                       # Library contracts (for use by `core/` and account/paymaster implementations) │   ├── Encoding.sol                # Encoding/Decoding boops.